Donald Hebb

 meaning."
 We suggest the epistemological "meaning" of information perceived may be found in the past experiences that are reproduced by the ERR.

-The ERR model is a memory model for long-term potentiation stored in the neocortical synapses and dendrites.
-Short-term memory must have a much faster storage mechanism.
+The ERR model is a memory model for long-term potentiation stored in neocortical synapses.
+Short-term (working) memory must have a much faster storage mechanism.
 While long-term storage is slow, we shall see that ERR retrieval is just as fast, and it does not fade as does short-term, working memory.
 For all we know, traces of all past experiences may be present in a mind.
 Consider

 Marcel Proust's Madeleines